 These games help make learning about personal space fun instead of exasperating or frustrating.
 By being specific and concrete, you are providing literal meaning to the idea of “respecting people’s personal space.”
 So when you say, “Remember personal space,” it will have clear meaning and the child will better understand the behavioral expectations.
 For a while, you might have to add “…like in the game!” until this behavior is generalized to other situations when not playing the game.

-***REMEMBER: Write Social Stories™.
+And always remember to write Social Stories™.
 Social Stories™ describe life.
 Teachers and parents are encouraged to be trained in writing Social Stories by Catherine Faherty, or another member of Carol Gray’s Team Social Stories.